feltcute/ModdingDocsMGD/Doc/Manual/Events/Events.rst

     }
   ]

-``"EventText":`` is an array of objects containing the series of scenes that will make up your event.
-Each object will contain the exact same keys.
+``"EventText":`` is an :term:`array` of :term:`objects` containing the series of scenes that will make up your event.
+Each :term:`object` will contain the exact same keys.

-``"NameOfScene":``, which takes a string you provide it to uniquely identify the scene.
+``"NameOfScene":``, which takes a :term:`string` you provide it to uniquely identify the scene.
 They can contain whatever you please.

-``"theScene":`` which takes an array of strings that make up the scene.
-These objects are plainly called scenes.
+``"theScene":`` which takes an :term:`array` of :term:`strings` that make up the scene.
+These :term:`objects` are plainly called scenes.
-Your strings will be displayed to the user as narrative text, unless it's identified as a function.
+Your :term:`strings` will be displayed to the user as narrative text, unless it's identified as a function.

 The first scene added will always display first for your average event jump from any of the ``"CardType":`` values.
 However, specific scenes in a event can be jumped to, either by a game feature or by a function.